AarambhDevHub/blaze/docs/configuration.md

 # Configuration

 Blaze provides flexible configuration options to customize your web application for different environments and use cases.
-This guide covers all configuration aspects including server settings, TLS/HTTPS, HTTP/2, and environment-specific configurations.
+This guide covers all configuration aspects including server settings, TLS/HTTPS, HTTP/2, middleware, and environment-specific configurations.

 ## Table of Contents